lra/mackup/doc/configuration_merge_guide.md

 that you didn't quite merge the files exactly the way you wanted but don't worry, that's why you created the configuration file backups.
-You can grab snippets from these backup configuration files and add them in to the live configuraton files and then easily push the changes out to all your machines using mackup.
+You can grab snippets from these backup configuration files and add them in to the live configuration files and then easily push the changes out to all your machines using mackup.

 If you used Method 2, you'll need to merge in new features over time.
 As you